 To undertake this walk, having crossed the stream just after leaving Harford Gate turn right rather than left, climb slightly until you find the stream known as Addiscombe Brook.
 To your left there is now a cleft of rocks - the “Black Pool” is here.
 Sit and watch the dragonflies fight for territory over the pond.
 Return to Harford Gate and the car park or, if on foot, proceed down to Stowford Gate to return to the town.

 For Harford Church - driving to or from Harford Gate, stop and visit the Church at Harford.
 Here you will find a lovely brass in memory of Thomas Williams, Speaker of the House of Commons (from 1562 to his death in 1566) who once resided in Stowford.
 Despite the long hazardous journey to London the Speaker to the House would return frequently to his beloved Harford and his carriage would frequently be seen regularly rushing up and down Harford Road.
 Enter the bell tower and note the dates and names on the wall.
 Graffiti then!
 Historic now!

 Don’t forget to also try the Heritage Trail.
-If you are in need of further walking inspiration call into the Watermark Information Centre in Erme Court or look out for details of the Ivybridge Walking and Outdoor Festival events.
+If you are in need of further walking inspiration call into the Watermark Information Desk in Erme Court.
 Happy wandering!